JetBrains/resharper-devguide/topics/Intro/About.md

 * [**Part VIII - Custom Languages**](CustomLanguages_Overview.md)

-    This section documents how to add support for a language that the ReSharper Platform doesn't know about, creating parsers, abstract syntax trees, semantic views and all of the features built on top.
+    This section documents how to add support for a language that the ReSharper Platform doesn't know about, creating parsers, abstract syntax trees, semantic views and all the features built on top.